EmbodiedVision/explorethecontext/README.md

 ### 3. Train models
-You can either train the models yourself or download pre-trained (and calibrated) models from \
+You can either train the models yourself or download pre-trained (and calibrated) models from
+* https://keeper.mpdl.mpg.de/f/e0463fd6b68c45cbaf0b/?dl=1 (for the results reported in the paper)
+* https://keeper.mpdl.mpg.de/f/988ed8adf071486c80dc/?dl=1 (for the updated models with fixed model selection bug, see `Errata`)

-https://keeper.mpdl.mpg.de/f/e0463fd6b68c45cbaf0b/?dl=1 (you can verify the checksum in `sha1sums`). \
+You can verify the checksum in `sha1sums`). \
 Extract the downloaded tar archive into the `./experiments/` directory of this repository (you may have to create this first). \
-To generate the data yourself, first create the experiments directory
+To train the models yourself, first create the experiments directory
 ```
 mkdir -p experiments/train_model
 ```